parot-99/Covid-19-Warning-System/README.md

 * showFPS: set true to log FPS
 * showScores: set true to show the score for each bounding box
 * writeDetection: set true to save results
-* dontShow: set true yo hide video while parsing it
+* dontShow: set true to hide video while parsing it
-* scoreThreshold: score threshold (from 0.0 two 1.0)
+* scoreThreshold: score threshold (from 0.0 to 1.0)
-* iouThreshold: IOU threshold (from 0.0 two 1.0)
+* iouThreshold: IOU threshold (from 0.0 to 1.0)
 * detectorPath: path to the detector to be used
 * videoOutputPath: path to save video results
 * imageOutputPath: path to save image results